 Digital delivery of Behavioural Activation to overcome depression and facilitate social and economic transitions of adolescents in LMICs (DoBAt)

+Untreated depression can have serious consequences, as it is associated with more than 90% of all cases of suicide, which has recently been recognized as the second largest and fastest growing cause of unnatural deaths among young people in South Africa (SADAG, 2014).
 These impairments have a greater impact on adolescents in low- and middle-income countries due to the additional adversities they face and the lack of available, effective treatments.

-This three year project will use smartphones to deliver a digital intervention for adolescents, supported by local lay counsellors, to reduce depression and facilitate successful transitions to adulthood.
-We will adapt a tailored psychological therapy, Behavioural Activation (BA), among adolescents (15 to 19 years old) living in rural South Africa and Uganda.
-We will test the effectiveness of delivery of BA for reducing depression (primary outcome), and possible mechanisms, principally executive function and social cognition.
-As secondary outcomes, we will assess risk-taking behaviours and a range of human capital outcomes.
+In the following phase (Jan-Dec 2021), we will conduct a pilot randomized controlled trial of adolescents (n=200) to test the effectiveness of this platform in reducing depression (primary outcome), and possible mechanisms, principally executive function and social cognition.
+As secondary outcomes, we will assess anxiety, risk-taking behaviours and a range of economic and decision-making measures.
 Further, the proposed work will produce relevant measures of executive functions and social cognition through language translation and cultural adaptation and evaluate their reliability and validity in a rural context.

 The team comprises a multidisciplinary group of psychologists, psychiatrists, neuroscientists and economists from South Africa, as well as from the UK and the USA.
 The study will be nested within the Agincourt Health and Demographic Surveillance (HDSS) site in MRC/Wits Rural Public Health and Health Transitions Unit (Mpumalanga province).
 Formative work will also take place in the Dikgale HDSS (Limpopo province).